vapor-china/vapor-alisms/README.md

 ## License

-Moya is released under an MIT license.
+AliSMS is released under an MIT license.
 See [License.md](https://github.com/SpectatorNanWithZZC/vapor-alisms/blob/master/LICENSE) for more information.